Scroll to top

 When it comes to men and women’s biological clocks, these are the facts every person should know:

-• Women experience their peak reproductive years between their late teens and late twenties.
-By the time she reaches 32 and even moreso at 35, women’s fertility often experiences a rapid decline.
+• Women reach their peak reproductive years between their late teens and late twenties.
+At age 32 and even moreso at 35, women’s fertility tends to rapidly decline.

-• Doctors can test a woman’s ovarian reserve (i.e. the ovary’s capacity to provide fertilizable eggs) by conducting a transvaginal ultrasound, and also by performing simple blood tests to measure anti-Müllerian hormone (AMH) and follicle-stimulating hormone (FSH).
+• Doctors can test a woman’s ovarian reserve (i.e. the ovary’s capacity to provide fertilizable eggs) by conducting a transvaginal ultrasound and performing simple blood tests to measure anti-Müllerian hormone (AMH) and follicle-stimulating hormone (FSH).

-• Although a woman only needs one healthy egg in order to conceive, an ovarian reserve test can help your fertility specialist counsel you about your fertility treatment options.
+• While a woman only needs one healthy egg to conceive, an ovarian reserve test helps fertility specialists counsel you on fertility treatment options.

-• Women aren’t the only ones with a biological clock.
-While men can naturally father a child in their senior years, doing so puts the health of their partners and the health of their unborn child at risk.
+• Men also have a biological clock.
+While men can naturally father a child in their senior years, doing so increases the health risks for both their partners and their unborn children.

 Learn More about Your Biological Clock

-Although these facts can play an important role in determining your family planning, it’s essential to remember that every person is different.
-Seeing a fertility specialist is the best way to consider all your options when it comes to trying to conceive and planning for a healthy pregnancy.
-Be sure to download our patient referral form to get started.
+These facts play an important role in determining your family planning, but it’s essential to remember that every person is different.
+Seeing a fertility specialist is the best way to explore all your options when it comes to trying to conceive and planning for a healthy pregnancy.
+Download our patient referral form to get started.

 Related posts